Getting to Japan

-However, due to meteoric advancements in technology, travel to Japan has never been more accessible to the outside world.
+However, travel to Japan has never been more accessible to the outside world.
 Multiple airports handle international flights, including those in Tokyo and Osaka as well as Naha and Fukuoka.
 For the intrepid traveler, arriving by boat to Japan is an alternative option.

-With fierce competition between airline carriers seeing an ever-increasing number of cheap flights to Japan, what used to be a “will-we-ever?” trip has turned into “when-shall-we-come-back?”
+With fierce competition between airline carriers seeing an ever-increasing number of cheap flights to Japan, what used to be a “will-we-ever?” trip has turned into “when-shall-we-go.”

 Japan's main airport hubs are situated just outside the major cities of Tokyo and Osaka.
 Narita Airport sits an hour-long express train ride from Tokyo in the neighboring prefecture of Chiba.
 Servicing most global destinations, along with a whole host of domestic flights, the airport is rightfully known as the gateway to Japan.
 For a better view of the airport, click here - Narita Airport: Narita Airport homepage